vinnievivace/BFM/README.md

   - **Parent Value Increase**: Fluf pairs (especially female Flufs) become essential for access to the next generation, driving up their market value.
   - **Retention & Upside**: Holders are incentivized to accumulate and hold more Flufs to maximize breeding and evolution potential.
   - **Balanced Economics**: The capped multiplier prevents whales from capturing outsized share while still rewarding larger collectors.
    - **Long-Term Scarcity**: With tightly controlled supply, Fluflets remain rare, ensuring they are accretive to parent value rather than dilutive.

+## Proof of Concept (POC)

+The technical implementation follows a streamlined pipeline that leverages existing infrastructure and AI services:

+### Technical Flow

+1. **Asset Discovery**: Integration with [FuturePass](https://futurepass.id/) to interrogate user wallets and identify Male/Female Fluf NFT pairs in their holdings.

+2. **Pair Selection**: Users can select breeding pairs from their discovered Fluf collection through an intuitive interface.

+3. **Image Reference**: The system references transparent PNG images stored on AWS, providing clean visual data for AI processing.

+4. **AI Generation**: Selected Fluf images are passed to the ChatGPT API with optimized prompts to generate unique Fluflet offspring images that inherit traits from both parents.

+5. **3D Asset Creation**: Generated Fluflet images are processed through a third-party 3D object generation API to create rigged, animated 3D assets suitable for gaming and metaverse applications.

+6. **Minting & Distribution**: Final 3D Fluflet assets are minted using [Lum3n](https://www.lum3n.xyz/) infrastructure, ensuring seamless integration with existing NFT marketplaces and wallet systems.